In the Beginning

 - Replaced two decorative street signs on Stuyvesant that were vandalized.

 - Launched a discussion board on Google Group to allow neighbors to openly communicate with each other.

 Membership is open to any person who owns property or resides in Hiltonia.

-Membership is $15 per adult or $30 per couple.
-Dues run from January to January.
-Dues can be given in check form (preferred) to Hiltonia’s current treasurer.
+Membership is $15 per adult or $30 per family (up to 4 adults).
+Dues run from January to December.
+Dues can be given in check form (preferred) to Hiltonia’s current treasurer, Bill Graff, 109 Renfrew Avenue.